iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 # you can also checkout with a branch if applicable:
 # git checkout -b release_5.1.0 origin/release_5.1.0
 ```
-Now create the build and xpack directories and get the toolkit version you need for your inav version
+Now create the build and xpack directories and get the toolkit version you need for your INAV version
 ```
 mkdir build
 cd build